 (b) The names and full contact information for every person involved in developing the plan and who may have to be contacted for clarifications or additions.
 Such information must include mail address, land line phone number, fax number and email address.
 A cellular phone number should be included, if available.

-B. In addition to the above information the application shall consist of a development impact statement (See § 430-12C.), a narrative describing the existing conditions (See § 430-12D.), an existing conditions plan (See § 430-12E.), proposed improvements plan(s) (See § 430-12F.), and a detailed description of the proposed improvements (See § 430-12G.).
+B. In addition to the above information, the application shall consist of a development impact statement (See § 430-12C.), a narrative describing the existing conditions (See § 430-12D.), an existing conditions plan (See § 430-12E.), proposed improvements plan(s) (See § 430-12F.), and a detailed description of the proposed improvements (See § 430-12G.).

 (1) Planning Board ID number.
 Every sheet of every plan in the initial application shall include a block for the Planning Board's ID number.
 This shall be located within six inches of the right side of the sheet.

 (2) Identification of amended or supplemental information.
 For all amended or supplemental narratives and plans submitted after the initial application, the applicant shall include the assigned ID number on each plan sheet and at the beginning of each narrative submittal.
 Each such plan or statement shall also include a revision date so that no two submittals will be identical.
-This date must be conspicuously shown in characters not smaller than 12point type.
+This date must be conspicuously shown in characters not smaller than 12-point type.

 (3) Form of required plans.
-Two paper copies of each sheet of each plan is required.
+Two paper copies of each sheet of each plan are required.
 The plan shall also be provided in Portable Document Format (.PDF) or other acceptable format for distribution to the Board and various Town agencies.
 Each plan sheet shall include the name, address, seal, signature, and date of signing of the registered professional engineer or registered land surveyor as appropriate to the data.
 The plan shall be size 36 inches by 48 inches.
-The drawing shall be at a scale of one inch to one inch equals 40 feet or such other scale as the Board may approve.
-Where a plan is drawn on multiple sheets, it must be accompanied by an index sheet showing the entire parcel involved and in such case for ease of reading, matching lines and consecutive numbering shall be provided.
+The drawing shall be at a scale of one inch equals 40 feet or such other scale as the Board may approve.
+Where a plan is drawn on multiple sheets, it must be accompanied by an index sheet showing the entire parcel involved; and in such case, for ease of reading, matching lines and consecutive numbering shall be provided.
 Additional paper copies of the plans in either full scale or reduced scale shall be provided at the request of the Planning Agent.

 (4) Application in electronic format.
-The above data, shall also be submitted on compact disk in Portable Document Format (.PDF).
+The above data shall also be submitted on compact disk in Portable Document Format (.PDF).
 Data should be related to state plane coordinates.
 Data in AUTO CAD format will be an acceptable alternative.
 The Board may modify this requirement for small projects prepared by firms that do not have electronic formatting capabilities.
 Narrative and tables may be in WORD or EXCEL format.

 (5) Other information.
-The application may contain such additional information the applicant feels is necessary to inform the Board properly about the development including legal opinions, copies of deeds, historical data, studies, and reports.
+The application may contain such additional information the applicant feels is necessary to inform the Board properly about the development, including legal opinions, copies of deeds, historical data, studies, and reports.

 (6) Possible omissions.
-The Planning Agent after consultation with the Board Chairman may allow the applicant to omit from the application such of the listed materials that will not be needed to adequately evaluate the proposal.
+The Planning Agent, after consultation with the Board Chairman, may allow the applicant to omit from the application such of the listed materials that will not be needed to adequately evaluate the proposal.
 If the Board later finds that such materials are needed, the applicant shall then supply them.

 C. A development impact statement shall be provided which clearly and methodically assesses the relationship of the proposed development to the natural and man-made environment of the Town.
 This shall be divided into elements as specified below: